Polisario Front

 The United Nations considers the Polisario Front to be the legitimate representative of the Sahrawi people and maintains that the Sahrawis have a right to self-determination.
-The Polisario Front is outlawed in the parts of Western Sahara under Moroccan control, and it is illegal to raise its party flag (often called the Sahrawi flag) there.
+The Polisario Front is outlawed in the parts of Western Sahara under Moroccan occupation, and it is illegal to raise its party flag (often called the Sahrawi flag) there.
 It is a consultative member of the Socialist International.

 History

 Beginnings

 In 1971 a group of young Sahrawi students in the universities of Morocco began organizing what came to be known as The Embryonic Movement for the Liberation of Saguia el-Hamra and Rio de Oro.

 After attempting in vain to gain backing from several Arab governments, including both Algeria and Morocco, but only drawing faint notices of support from Libya and Mauritania, the movement eventually relocated to Spanish-controlled Spanish Sahara to start an armed rebellion.

-The Polisario Front was formally constituted on 10 May 1973 at Ain Bentili by several Sahrawi university students, survivors of the 1968 massacres in Zouerate and some Sahrawi men who had served in the Spanish Army.
+The Polisario Front was formally constituted on 10 May 1973 at Ain Bentili by several Sahrawi university students, survivors of the 1968 massacres in Zouérat and Sahrawi veterans of the Spanish Army.
 They called themselves the Constituent Congress of the Polisario Front.

 On 1 May 1977, the Polisario Front raided the city of Zouerate, Mauritania, kidnapping six French iron mining technicians and killing two civilians.
 The Polisario abducted two more civilians in October.
 They were freed in December.

-Its first Secretary General was Brahim Gali.
-On 20 May, the new organization attacked El-Khanga, where there was a Spanish post manned by a team of Tropas Nomadas (Sahrawi-staffed auxiliary forces), which was overrun and rifles seized.
-Polisario then gradually gained control over large swaths of desert countryside, and its power grew from early 1975 when the Tropas Nomadas began deserting to the Polisario, bringing weapons and training with them.
+Its first secretary general was Brahim Ghali.
+On 20 May, the new organization attacked El-Khanga, where there was a Spanish post manned by a team of Tropas Nómadas (Sahrawi-staffed auxiliary forces), which was overrun and rifles seized.
+Polisario then gradually gained control over large swaths of desert countryside, and its power grew from early 1975 when the Tropas Nómadas began deserting to the Polisario, bringing weapons and training with them.
 At this point, Polisario's manpower included perhaps 800 men and women, but they were suspected of being backed by a much larger network of supporters.

 A UN visiting mission, headed by Simeon Aké, that was conducted in June 1975 concluded that Sahrawi support for independence (as opposed to Spanish rule or integration with a neighbouring country) amounted to an "overwhelming consensus" and that the Polisario Front was the most powerful political force in the country.
 With Algeria's help, Polisario set up headquarters in Tindouf.